Future of the Customer Service Industry with IoT Technologies

 Some limitations can hinder the potential of companies attempting to implement the IoT in customer service.
 In some cases, these limitations are purely physical and can be surmounted with additional technological advancements.
 Other limitations directly affect the workforce and the way society views the automation of various job categories.

 The energy required to power IoT devices can limit their ability to be used in edge or fog computing environments.
 To be used effectively in customer service, IoT devices need to have a reliable and consistent power source.
-In situations where connectivity to the electrical grid is impossible, battery-powered or self-powering devices need to be deployed.
+In situations where connectivity to the electrical grid is impossible, an IoT energy-saving system like battery-powered or self-powering devices need to be deployed.
 These may be more expensive and require more extensive maintenance to replace batteries or repair solar power collectors.

 It can be expensive to implement and maintain an IoT customer service system.
 There are the initial costs of providing IoT devices and maintaining them to ensure consistent connectivity to facilitate data transmission.
 Additional costs are required to procure the cloud systems necessary to process the data and furnish the expected benefits.
 In cases where there are power concerns, the cost of performing maintenance like battery changes needs to be considered when designing the system.